 Although short-term side effects may be less, long-term abuse can lead to similar negative episodes.
 With this in mind, if you’re experiencing a marijuana addiction, considering professional support will be required.

 How to recover from marijuana addiction?

 For those living with a marijuana addiction, effective treatment options are available.
 Through rehab, a range of physical and psychological treatments will be required to unravel the complexities of addiction.

-A detox programme is a common route to treating a marijuana addiction.
+A detox programme is a common route to treating marijuana addiction.
 It is important that all traces of the drug are removed, helping the body cope and heal without its addictive qualities.

 Alongside medical treatment options, psychiatric support will also be required.
-As vast psychological changes are likely when suffering with a marijuana addiction, cognitive behavioural therapy, motivational enhancement therapy and exposure therapy will likely be recommended.
+As vast psychological changes are likely when suffering from a marijuana addiction, cognitive behavioural therapy, motivational enhancement therapy and exposure therapy will likely be recommended.

 The aim of this combined approach is to ensure that all adaptations can be worked through, while also treating any existing mental health symptoms, either pre-existing or developed through marijuana consumption.

 In order to receive this form and quality of treatment, visiting a rehab centre will be recommended.
 This is the most effective and safest route to recovering from a marijuana addiction, ensuring that long-term recovery can be maintained.

 Down to the contradicting compounds found in marijuana, there is now a testing movement to identify the most acceptable level of marijuana, without influencing its addictive traits.

 Marijuana addiction and testing is a prevalent topic in America, now also presenting itself in the UK.
 Many medical companies are vouching for the rehabilitating and health benefits of marijuana consumption.